Your new design will be uploaded in:

 • English: Pupils will be developing and using a range of skills through writing a biography, information text, diary entry, narrative description and poetry.

-• Maths: Building on place value knowledge, using all four operations to answer problems and fractions.
+• Maths: Building on place value knowledge, using all four operations to answer problems, fractions.

 • Science: Forces; recognising how different forces affect objects.

-• Computing: Digital literacy – Internet communication and online safety.
+• Computing: Internet communication and Online Safety.
+Web page creation

-• History: The Victorians; building on chronological understanding, making comparisons between past and present and researching historical figures.
+• History: I wonder how the Industrial Revolution changed children’s lives in Victorian Britain.
+This builds on chronological understanding, makes comparisons between past and present and some opportunity to research historical figures.

-• PSHE: ‘Me and my relationships’ – developing team building and communication skills.
+• PSHE: ‘Me and my Relationships’ and ‘Valuing Differences’

 Our Weekly Routines